rimmington/postgresql-pure/README.md

 ## Copyright

-2019 IIJ Innovation Institute Inc.
+2021 Kazuki Okamoto (岡本和樹), 2019 IIJ Innovation Institute Inc.

 And some files are licensed by followings.
 See the LICENSE file for details.